Correctness Verification of Neural Networks: Additional Training Details

 \section{Additional Training Details}

 This section presents the additional details of the training of the neural network in the case study.
 We use Adam optimizer with learning rate $0.01$.
 We use early stopping based on the loss on the validation set: we terminate training if the validation performance does not improve in 5 consecutive epochs.
-This results in the training terminated at 21 epochs.
 We take the model from the epoch that has the lowest loss on the validation set.